-For PY 2024-2025, the COT partnered with numerous agencies and organizations to advance the priorities outlines in the Consolidated Plan.
-In addition, local, state, and federal organizations contributed funding to support these same priorities, leveraging HUD dollars to maximize impact.
-Efforts during the program year primarily focused on the following priority areas:
+Throughout PY 2024-2025, COT partnered with numerous agencies and organizations to advance the goals established in the Consolidated Plan.
+Key efforts focused on the following priority areas:

-- Improvements to Public Facilities.
+- Public Facility Improvements

-- Improvement of housing conditions rehabilitation and repair of owner-occupied and rental properties, along with housing code enforcement activities.
+- Housing Rehabilitation and Repair including owner-occupied and rental properties, as well as housing code enforcement

-- Demolition of vacant Structures.
+- Demolition of Vacant Structures

-- Support for Social and Human Service Organizations including foreclosure prevention, educational
+- Support for Social and Human Service Organizations such as foreclosure prevention, educational

 and life-skills programming, feeding programs, access to health services, and legal assistance for

-housing-related issues.
+housing-related issues

-- Ending Homelessness.
+- Homelessness Prevention and Intervention

-- Economic Development.
+- Economic Development Initiatives

-These activities continue to support neighborhood stabilization efforts and contribute to the economic recovery of the COT and its residents.
-Significant progress has been achieved in these areas, as reflected in the quantitative information presented in Table 1: Accomplishments - Program Year & Strategic Plan to Date, in included in this report.
+These activities contributed to neighborhood stabilization and supported the City's broader efforts toward economic recovery.
+Significant progress has been achieved in these areas, as reflected in the quantitative information presented in Table 1: Accomplishments - Program Year & Strategic Plan to Date, included in this report.

-As the department worked to achieve the goals and objectives outlined in the 2020-2024 Five-Year Consolidated Plan, adjustments have been made to address ongoing changes in the economic and social environment.
-With the housing market showing gradual recovery, resources are being used for both new construction and home restoration and maintenance.
-At the same time, additional efforts are underway to expand opportunities for Toledo residents to achieve affordable homeownership.
+As DHCD continues implementing the 2020-2024 Five-Year Consolidated Plan, adjustments have been made to respond to shifts in the economic and social environment.
+With the housing market gradually improving, resources are increasingly directed to both new housing construction and the preservation of existing homes, while also expanding pathways for affordable homeownership for Toledo residents.